 Doctors typically prescribe Xanax (alprazolam) for the treatment of anxiety and panic disorders.
 Xanax is a benzodiazepine, which means it works by lowering the amount of normal excitement in the brain.
 Benzodiazepines like alprazolam slow down other functions in the body, including breathing.

-It can be difficult to predict the exact length of time that Xanax will stay in person’s system.
+It can be difficult to predict the exact length of time that Xanax will stay in a person’s system.
 If a person has health problems or is over a certain age, it could take longer for the body to fully process the medication.

 Xanax (Alprazolam) Detection Time